FOSS4G-2024-Belem/webpage/content/faq.md

 {{</ faq >}}

 {{< faq "How to get to Belém do Pará?" >}}
 To get to Belém do Pará in Brazil, you can consider several means of transportation, depending on your exact location and preferences.
-We invite you to go to the "Getting to Belém" page, where you can find more information.
+We invite you to go to the **"Getting to Belém"** page, where you can find more information.
 {{</ faq >}}

+#### Registration Questions
 <!-- REGISTRATION QUESTIONS -->

 {{< faq "Can I go without registering?" >}}